blockblaz/lean-quickstart/README.md

 **Note:** For remote deployment, ensure:
 - SSH key-based authentication is configured
   - Use `--sshKey` parameter to specify custom SSH key: `--sshKey ~/.ssh/custom_key`
+  - Use `--useRoot` flag to connect as root user (defaults to current user)
   - Or manually add `ansible_user` and `ansible_ssh_private_key_file` to the generated inventory
   - Or configure in `ansible/ansible.cfg` (see `private_key_file` option)
 - Docker is installed on remote hosts (or use `deployment_mode: binary` in group_vars)